 There may also be other physical milestone delays, such as rolling over, crawling or walking.
 But sitting up is one of the fundamental milestones that healthcare providers look for in developing babies.
+If you are wondering at what age do babies sit up, or your child is having difficulties, we hope the following information will help.

 How to Help Children with Cerebral Palsy Sit Up